AndreasGraeff/contentbox-gallerybuilder/README.md

 # contentbox-gallerybuilder

-A module for content box, the ColdFusion Content Management System, to create a pagenated image gallery with lightbox support.
-It requires also the gallerybuilder widget.
+A module for ContentBox, the ColdFusion based Content Management System, that creates a pagenated image gallery with Lightbox support.
+It also requires the gallerybuilder widget.

 ##Version 0.0.1